ENTRY6 March 2026

 • General: The Classic is most of the Epic except for the 23km road section from Hawea to the Kidds Bush turn off.
 Plus the 6 km gravel road to Kidds Bush.
 Its approx 2120 metres of elevation gain and the same of descent.

-• From Kidds Bush, another 5 km on is the Hunter Valley Homestead and the road gives straight access to the Hunter Valley Station Road that will take you to the head of Lake Hawea.
+• For Classic and Epic riders; From Kidds Bush, another 5 km on is the Hunter Valley Homestead and the road gives straight access to the Hunter Valley Station Road that will take you to the head of Lake Hawea.

 • This is where the track gets interesting.
 The next 20km include a few creek crossings, a couple of climbs (highest point 525m) and descents while passing old hunting and fishing huts.
 Evidence of the lake rise in 1958 is seen towards the head of the lake as the old forest tree stumps, black and aged emerge from the lake itself like tombstones of a by-gone era.

 • You ride past the head of the lake for about 9 km passing Boundary Hut as you head further up the Hunter Valley.
-At about the 62.5 km mark you will go through a gate that will be Marshaled and this is your turn around point.
-Now head straight across the the rocky river bed to the crossing point that will be marked by Marshalls.
+At about the 61 km mark you will go through a gate that will be Marshalled and this is your turn around point.
+Now head straight across the the rocky river bed to the crossing point that will also be marked by Marshalls.

 • Appropriate safety will be in place to ensure you can cross the river safely; personal assistance will be available if necessary.